Mounted archery: Decline

 By the 18th century, firearms had largely displaced traditional composite bows in Mongolia, whereas in Manchuria horse archery was still highly esteemed.
-In the 1758 Battle of Khorgos, mounted Mongolian Dzungars troops armed with muskets faced off against Qing Dynasty mounted Manchurian, Mongolian, and Chinese archers armed with Manchu bows.
+In the 1758 Battle of Khorgos, mounted Mongolian Dzungars troops armed with muskets faced off against Qing Dynasty mounted Manchurian, Mongolian, and Chinese archers armed with Manchu bows and firearms.
 The battle was won by the Qing forces.
 Traditional Manchurian archery continued to be practiced in China up to the overthrow of the Qing Dynasty in 1911.

 Bashkirs and Cossacks fighting French infantry with bows and lances at the Battle of Leipzig (1813).

 During the Napoleonic Wars, the Russian Imperial Army deployed Cossack, Bashkir, and Kalmyk horse archers against Napoleon's forces.
 Baron de Marbot writes that on the eve of the Battle of Leipzig, his forces encountered mounted archers:

 With much shouting, these barbarians rapidly surrounded our squadrons, against which they launched thousands of arrows which did very little damage because the Baskirs, being entirely irregulars, do not know how to form up in ranks and they go about in a mob like a flock of sheep, with the result that the riders cannot shoot horizontally without wounding or killing their comrades who are in front of them, but shoot their arrows into the air to describe an arc which will allow them to descend on the enemy.
 This system does not permit any accurate aim, and nine tenths of the arrows miss their target.
 Those that do arrive have used up in their ascent the impulse given to them by the bow, and fall only under their own weight, which is very small, so that they do not as a rule inflict any serious injuries.
 In fact the Baskirs, having no other arms, are undoubtedly the world’s least dangerous troops.